Mardi Gras Lunch and Talent Show February 19th!

 Why does Grace church have it on a Sunday instead of on Shrove Tuesday?
 We get our sillies out in order to acknowledge that a serious season is about to begin.
 We do this on Sunday because it is more convenient than on a Tuesday evening.
 Ash Wednesday marks the beginning of Lent.

 Join us on February 12th for Souperbowl Sunday!
 We will be collecting monetary gifts and non-perishable food for the Lancaster County Food Hub.
+We will have collection sites in the Nolt Auditorium and the solarium.

 The Food Hub is currently in need of: